Flame fougasse: Later development

 Although the flame fougasse was never used in Britain, the idea was exported to Greece by a couple of PWD officers when, in 1941, German invasion threatened.
 They were reported to have a powerful effect on enemy units.

 By 1942, there were proposals for completely buried flame fougasses to be used as oil mines but by then the emergency was over.
 Almost all flame fougasses were removed before the end of the war and in most instances even the slightest traces of their original locations have disappeared.
 A few instances were missed, and their remains have been found.
-For example, the rusty remnants of a four-barrel battery, one of which still contained an oily residue, were discovered in 2010 in West Sussex.
+For example, the rusty remnants of a four-barrel battery, one still containing an oily residue, were discovered in 2010 in West Sussex.

 Both the Russians and the Germans later used weapons described as fougasse flame throwers or flame thrower mines.
 They worked on a different principle to the flame fougasse.
-Fougasse flame throwers comprised a cylinder containing a few gallons of gasoline and oil; this would be hidden, typically by being buried.
-On being triggered electrically, either by an operator or by a booby trap mechanism, a gas generator is ignited.
+Fougasse flame throwers comprised a cylinder containing a few gallons of petrol and oil; this would be hidden, typically by being buried.
+On being triggered electrically, either by an operator or a booby trap mechanism, a gas generator is ignited.
 The pressure ruptures a thin metal seal and the liquid is forced up a central pipe and out through one or more nozzles.
 A squib is automatically fired to ignite the fuel.
 The range of the flame varied considerably, generally just a few tens of yards and lasted only one to two seconds.
 The German version, the Abwehrflammenwerfer 42, had an 8 impgal fuel tank and were wired back to a control point from where they could be fired individually or together.

 The flame fougasse has remained in army field manuals as a battlefield expedient to the present day.
 Such weapons are improvised from available fuel containers combined with standard explosive charges or hand grenades and are triggered electrically or by lengths of detonating cord.
 In some designs, detonating cord is used to rupture the container immediately before triggering the propelling charge.
 In order to guarantee ignition, the improvised devices frequently feature two explosive charges, one to throw and the other to ignite the fuel.
 Weapons of this sort were widely used in the Korean and Vietnam Wars as well as other conflicts.